Key Ideas about this Work of Art

 - The way the Medici family portrayed themselves in portraits added to peoples’ perceptions of how powerful and wealthy they were.
 Notice the jewels, gold, pearls, and expensive clothing in this portrait of Lucrezia, who would have been 15 years old when this portrait was painted.

-After the death of his father in 1540, Allori was adopted and trained by the artist Agnolo Bronzino, the preeminent Florentine portraitist of his day.
-Bronzino and his pupils portrayed the leading members of Florence’s aristocracy, chief among them members of the city’s ruling Medici family.
-This is the finest of all surviving likenesses of Lucrezia, the fifth child of Duke Cosimo I de’ Medici and Eleonora di Toledo.
-In 1558 Lucrezia was joined in an important marriage of state to Alfonso II d’Este, the future Duke of Ferrara.
-This portrait was painted in 1560 for her brother Francesco on the eve of Lucrezia’s departure for her husband’s court.
-The pendant portrait of Francesco, in which he is shown holding a miniature version of the present portrait, is in a private collection.
-Lucrezia, who had been in fragile health for most of her life, died of consumption a year later at the age of sixteen.
+After the death of his father in 1540, artist Alessandro Allori was adopted and trained by Agnolo Bronzino, the most famous portrait painter in Florence at that time.
+Bronzino and his colleagues painted portraits of Florence’s aristocracy, the highest-ranking members being the Medici family.
+Lucrezia de’ Medici (1545–1561) portrays the fifth child of Duke Cosimo I de’ Medici and Eleonora di Toledo.
+In 1558 Lucrezia’s family arranged for her to marry Alfonso II d’Este, the future Duke of Ferrara.
+This portrait was painted in 1560 for her brother Francesco before Lucrezia left home to be married.
+She had been in fragile health for most of her life.
+One year after this portrait was painted, Lucrezia died at the age of 16 (most likely from tuberculosis).

 tags: fashion, family, identity, meaning, power, women

 - Read an article to learn more about Lucrezia and the events of the Medici family during her lifetime.

 - Watch a virtual exhibition opening to hear curators from the Metropolitan Museum of Art explain the connection between the Medici family’s political power and their portraits.

 - Watch a video about Florence and the Renaissance.